sourcegraph/about/blogposts/2020/3.18/announcing-sourcegraph-3.18.md

 published: true
 ---

-Our team has been hard at work.
-Here's what's new in Sourcegraph 3.18!
+Our team has been hard at work continuing to improve Sourcegraph, so you can spend more time coding and less time trying to make sense of things.
+Sourcegraph 3.18 brings a solid lineup of new features and enhancements, including searching across multiple revisions at a time, GitLab support in Campaigns, and better C++ support:

 - [Search across multiple revisions](/blog/search-multiple-revisions)